MACPHERSON STRUTS VS. DOUBLE WISHBONES

 - Independent wheel action: The most obvious advantage of any independent suspension is that a one-wheel bump doesn’t necessarily affect both wheels.
 (In practice, this advantage is compromised by the presence of an anti-roll bar, which tries to force the wheels to remain on the same level and can cause the vehicle to rock or “waddle” back and forth over one-wheel disturbances.)

-- Low unsprung weight: One important factor in ride quality is unsprung weight, the portion of the vehicle’s mass not supported by its springs.
+- Low unsprung weight: An important factor in ride quality is unsprung weight, the portion of the vehicle’s mass not supported by its springs.
 In general, the lower the ratio of unsprung weight to total mass, the better the ride.
 While a double wishbone suspension’s A-arms may be relatively heavy, only a portion of that mass is actually part of the unsprung weight.
 Even in the early days of IFS, the unsprung weight of a double wishbone suspension was substantially less than that of a tubular beam axle.
 For example, Cadillac’s early double wishbone suspension (which still used kingpins and lever-action shocks) had more than 20% less unsprung weight than the previous solid axle layout.

 - Strength: The triangular shape of each wishbone makes it more rigid, allowing it to better resist bending and distortion and maintain proper alignment.